Thousands of kindergartens closed across China as birth rate declines sharply

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-China’s declining birth rate has led to a significant drop in both kindergarten numbers and enrollment, a new report has revealed.
+China’s declining birth rate has led to a significant drop in both kindergarten numbers and enrolment, a new report has revealed.

 Primary schools across China have also seen a 3.8 per cent reduction.

-This demographic shift is deeply tied to China’s decreasing birth rate and population, with only nine million births recorded in 2023 – the lowest since 1949.
+This demographic shift reflects China’s decreasing birth rate and population, with only nine million births recorded in 2023 – the lowest since 1949.

 The fertility rate, reportedly under 1.0 in 2023, is far below the replacement level of 2.1.